 Don’t be afraid to spark a little competition.
 Invite your customers to meet challenges or goals that you set for them.
 Help them grow and develop as you create content and other features on the site.

 You can even develop a badge or point system that gives customers bragging rights.
 As they participate in events and meet challenges, they earn rewards.

 Over time, you might even add monetary incentives to customers who win contests.
 A free month of membership might go over well.
 Just get creative and show your customers that you care about their engagement and happiness.

 Help members find their way around as your site grows

-New members might feel a little lost, especially if your membership site has grown to include lots of content and conversations.
+New members might feel a little lost.
 Provide simple, intuitive navigation so new people can find their way around.

-You might also write a Starter Manual — sort of like what you’d read if you just bought a new microwave oven, but perhaps with friendlier language.
+You might also write a Starter Manual.
 Tell new customers what they should read and which pages they should visit first to get acclimated.
 You can also introduce them to other members if you have a forum or other communication tool on the site.

 Over time, you’ll get a sense of what your members need and want.
 Deliver on those desires and necessities if you want to keep them around.